The most mysterious disaster in camping history

 People freezing to death is nothing new when it comes to wilderness survival stories, but people dying of massive chest injuries when the skin wasn’t broken is definitely new.
 The soft tissue damage is also very unusual because any mammal or insect that would normally eat dead tissue would be in hibernation during the time of their trip.

-The main unsolved questions surrounding the incident are as follows:
+The main unsolved questions surrounding the most mysterious disaster in camping history

-• Why did they cut their way out the tent instead of using the entrance?
+• Why did they cut their way out of the tent instead of using the entrance?

 • What caused them to run almost naked and without shoes into snow covered arctic wilderness?